cph/members-help/people-view.md

+## People: View

 The people view displays the selected person records, showing the columns or fields selected in the **Columns** settings (See the [[Columns and Reports|people-View#Columns-and-Reports]] section below for details): ![An overview of the People View